Chandrakirti: Buddhahood

 Chandrakirti's view of Buddhahood is related to his apophatic views.
 For Chandrakirti, a Buddha's knowing of emptiness is not really knowing anything at all.
 Instead, a Buddha's knowledge of emptiness is a non-knowing in which there is neither an object nor a mind engaged in the act of knowing the object.
 Because of this, Chandrakirti holds that for a Buddha, all mind and mental factors (cittacaitta) have ceased.
 Even though from the point of view of ordinary people, a Buddha seems to teach and engage in activities, from the point of view of a Buddha, no conscious decisions are being made and no cognition occurs.
+Yet, as Dunne notes, Chandrakirti thereby faces serious difficulties in explaining "the improbable state of affairs" by which a Buddha could teach and benefit sentient beings without any cognitive relation to the world.